 The colour scheme uses green associated with healthcare – in an energetic, contemporary dayglo shade.
 A chevron motif sparks the idea of work in progress.
 Pallets and packing crates form the basis for furniture.
 Raw, unfinished pine makes a cost-effective material and reinforces the workshop concept.
 Height-adjustable tables and chairs on castors are flexible to use sitting or standing and working, in various arrangements for spontaneous collaboration.

+Relevant to its context of public African hospital, the interior avoids being institutional or opulent.
 The final Innovation Hub is a transformation into an innovative work environment fit to host healthcare workers on the frontline of an essential service in critical need of a redesign.

 Photos by Micky Hoyle